rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-+camelize+ accepts an optional argument, it can be +:upper+ (default), or +:lower+.
+`camelize` accepts an optional argument, it can be `:upper` (default), or `:lower`.
 With the latter the first letter becomes lowercase:

 ```ruby
 "visual_effect".camelize(:lower) # => "visualEffect"